MicroSaaSFactory

 Start

-Use pricing, signup, waitlist, or founder login based on the launch posture shown today.
+Use pricing, signup, waitlist, or founder login based on whether the founder needs validation, review, or recovery.

 Open path